danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 }
 ```

-A MockingKit mock would look like this:
+A mock could then look like this:

 ```swift
 class MockStringConverter: Mock, StringConverter {